International Relations & National Security at American University

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

-During the 2020-2021 academic year, American University handed out 415 bachelor's degrees in international relations and national security.
-Due to this, the school was ranked #2 in popularity out of all colleges and universities that offer this degree.
+During the 2020-2021 academic year, American University handed out 415 bachelor's degrees in international relations & national security.
 This is a decrease of 4% over the previous year when 434 degrees were handed out.

 In 2021, 279 students received their master’s degree in international relations from The American University.
 This makes it the #5 most popular school for international relations master’s degree candidates in the country.